ABSA-123/SteamLite-CPIT305/README.md

 # Steam Lite

-Steam Lite is a small multi-user game library platform inspired by Steam, built in Java to demonstrate networking, multithreading, file I/O streams, and database programming with JDBC.
+Steam Lite is a CPIT-305 Advanced Programming final project.
+It is a small multi-user game library platform inspired by Steam, built in Java to demonstrate networking, multithreading, file I/O streams, and database programming with JDBC.

 The application uses a client-server architecture.
 A TCP server manages users, the game catalog, wallet balances, and downloads, while an interactive command-line client lets users register, log in, browse games, buy games, download game files, and check their balance.